Radka Donnell

-Radka Donnell, (24 November 1928 Sofia, Bulgaria – 13 February 2013 Zurich, Switzerland) was a feminist, painter, art therapist, poet, translator, storyteller, and pioneer of modern quilt-making.
+Radka Donnell (24 November 1928 – 13 February 2013) was a Bulgarian-American feminist, painter, art therapist, poet, translator, storyteller, and pioneer of modern quilt-making.
 She explored what quilts can mean and look like, as distinct from traditional quilting and the fine arts culture.

 Early life and education

 Born in Bulgaria, Donnell's early years were spent in Germany with her family during World War II.
 In 1951, she immigrated to the United States, where she obtained a Bachelor of Arts degree at Stanford University in 1954, followed by a Master of Fine Arts at the University of Colorado-Boulder.
 Donnell lived in Cambridge, Massachusetts in the early 1970s, where she influenced younger artists, and worked to secure and organize shows of her own and other contemporary quilters, seeking recognition for quilt artists on equal footing with those working in more recognized media.

 Quilt art

 By 1965, Donnell was using fabric as her medium.
 She was the first quilt artist to take a feminist stance and speak of quilts as a liberation issue.
 As she wrote in 1977, "Quilt making politicized me.″ In her lectures and writings, she eloquently articulated the expressive possibilities of the quilt and made a powerful case for the quilt as "an associative field of the body," a direct link to the most primal human needs and acts.
 "By its original closeness to a person's body the quilt can become an icon of personal feeling and hope."

 She was one of the first to employ machine quilting for speed and sturdiness.
 She employed other professional quilters to assure the quilts would stand up to hard use and repeated washes.
 She created over 700 quilts in her lifetime, both hand and machine quilted.
 Although she always intended her quilts to be functional, her designs broke with tradition in many ways, and they remain unique today.
 She often used whatever fabric she had at hand, cutting up clothing as well as pieces of cloth she gathered or that others had sent to her.
 Her quilts, complex layerings of energetic prints and bold solids, represent inner landscapes.